codersaiful/woo-min-max-quantity-step-control-single/readme.txt

 = Does Min/Max Quantities work with variable products? =
 Yes, it work with  variable, to learn click on this [tutorial link.](https://codeastrology.com/min-max-quantity/set-values-on-each-variation/)

+= Is it working on WooCommerce Cart/Checkout block? =
+Yes, it is.

 = Can I enable ajax add to cart on single product? = Yes, use `add_filter('wcmmq_ajax_cart_single_page', '__return_true');` for enable ajax add to cart on single page.